 The cutting height is the distance from the blades to the ground.
 The cutting height is adjusted by moving the height adjustment spacers on the wheel yokes above or below the wheel arm.
 Placing spacers between the wheel arm and the wheel yoke raises the cutting height by the size of the spacer.
-Removing the spacers lowers it by the same height (see fig. 6).
-All the wheel yokes are supplied with three different size height adjustment spacers, $\frac{1}{4}$ ", $\frac{1}{2}$ " and 1".
+Removing the spacers lowers it by the same height (see fig. 7).
+All the wheel yokes are supplied with three different size height adjustment spacers, 1⁄4", 1⁄2" and 1".

 Be sure all 12 wheels of the mowers are adjusted equally.
 This is the only way to ensure a completely uniform cut.
+Cutting lower than 2" under most circumstances should be avoided.
+The cutting height is adjustable from 1" to 5".